ropg/ezTime/README.md

 `bool yourTZ.setCache(const int16_t address)`

+If your ezTime is compiled with `#define EZTIME_CACHE_EEPROM` (which is the default), you can supply an EEPROM location.
+A single timezone needs 50 bytes to cache.
+The data is written in compressed form so that the Olsen and Posix strings fit in 3/4 of the space they would normally take up, and along with it is stored a checksum, a length field and a single byte for the month in which the cache was retrieved, in months after January 2018.

 `bool yourTZ.setCache(const String name, const String key)`

+On ESP32 and possibly other platforms, there is an emulation for the EEPROM in flash, bu there is also a nicer mechanism that stores keys and values in flash.
+You can use this by enabling `#define EZTIME_CACHE_NVS` in `ezTime.h` You can then supply a section name and a key to serve as the cache storage location for a given timezone.

 &nbsp;

 ### clearCache

 `void time.clearCache(bool delete_section = false);`

+Clears the cache for a timezone.
+If you use EEPROM the bytes are overwritten with zeroes, if you use NVS, the key is deleted.
+If you provide the argument `true` using NVS the entire section is deleted.
+Do this only if that section does not contain anything else that you want to keep.

 ## Getting date and time